kobrienGIS/kobrienGIS.github.io/Project381/index.md

 ClassStats(Landcover2010, 2);
 ClassStats(Landcover2020, 2);

 //  ––––  ACCURACY ASSESSMENT  ––––
-// This section required 'ground truth' point samples for each landcover class based on google's satellite map and export to QGIS to compare these points to the landcover layer to report accuracy.
-The results were then compiled in tables.
+// This section required 'ground truth' point samples for each landcover class based on google's
+// satellite map and export to QGIS to compare these points to the landcover layer to report accuracy.
+// The results of these accuracy assessments were then compiled into data tables for the presentation.

 var newfc2 = ForestAcc.merge(NotForestAcc).merge(WaterAcc);